1. Learn about OW for adults who live with their parents

 - you have or had legal custody of your child

-And, if there’s a month when you have assets or income above what OW allows for a single person on OW, you’re financially independent for that month.
+And, if there's a month when you have or above what OW allows for a single person on OW, you're financially independent for that month.

 Living independently for 2 years